TeSingleton/DearME_Readme_Generator/README.md

   - [Questions?](#questions)
   - [To-Be-Completed](#to-be-completed)
     ## Installation
     Clone the repo.
-Run `npm i` in the terminal, once depndencies have been downloaded run `node index.js`.
+Run `npm i` in the terminal, once dependencies have been downloaded run `node index.js`.
 Then Follow the prompts

     ## Usage